 The NRMA acknowledges the Traditional Custodians of the land and waterways on which our organisation operates.
 We pay our respects to Aboriginal and Torres Strait Islander Elders past, present and future.

-For nearly 100 years, the NRMA has helped Australians on their journeys, and we strive to keep our communities moving together.
+For 100 years, the NRMA has helped Australians on their journeys, and we strive to keep our communities moving together.
 We are people moving people.

 In July 2019, we launched our second Reconciliation Action Plan (RAP), to signify our continued dedication in providing meaningful and sustainable outcomes for Aboriginal and Torres Strait Islander peoples and their communities.